 David Bosworth Ph.D., is Associate Professor of Old Testament at The Catholic University of America in Washington, DC.
 His current research focuses on ancient prayers and the motif of weeping in biblical and related ancient texts.
 His work involves correlating psychology and other sciences with ancient sacred texts.
 His students include undergraduates, seminarians, and doctoral students, and he is incorporating science in his course design as part of the American Association for the Advancement of Science (AAAS) Science for Seminaries grant.
 He lives in the scenic mountains of western Maryland with his wife and son.

 Previously, Megan was a science teacher at an independent K-8 school in the DC area, where the fascinating questions from her inquisitive young students served as the inspiration for her present research focus.
-She also spent a year as a Science Education Analyst at the National Science Foundation.
-Megan holds an A.B. from Harvard University and an Ed.M. from the Harvard Graduate School of Education.
+She also served as a Science Education Analyst at the National Science Foundation.
+Megan holds an A.B. in Psychology from Harvard University and an Ed.M. from the Harvard Graduate School of Education.

 The Reverend Mark Goodman is the Dean of St. John’s Episcopal Cathedral in Albuquerque, New Mexico.
 He graduated from the University of Oklahoma, where he majored in Botany.
 He received his Master’s degree from the University of Iowa, where he specialized in bryophyte systematics.
 After working in botany for a brief period after graduate school, Mark followed a call to ordained ministry and graduated from the General Theological Seminary.
 He continues to draw upon his scientific background to inform his theological explorations and teaching, striving to draw others into an appreciation of the rich interface between science and faith.
 An avid amateur astronomer, Mark also brings this voice into the dialogue of religion and scientific endeavor.
 He maintains his interest in botany through membership in the Botanical Society of America and introducing his parishioners to field botany and the evolutionary relationships between plant groups in occasional forays into the local Sandia Mountains.
 He participates in the annual Evolution Weekend, an opportunity to focus on the relationship between scientific thinking and theological exploration.

-Rabbi Arielle Hanien is the Founding Director of The Source: Gathering Waters, and in private practice at the Lifespan Psychological Center affiliated with UCLA.
-Senior Research Scholar for the Pardes Center on Judaism & Conflict Resolution, Chair of the Clergy Education Committee of the International Trauma-Healing Institute, and Co-Founder and Director of the Neshama Center, dedicated to deepening the study and practice of healing wisdom within Jewish tradition and to facilitating healing conversations between spiritual traditions.
-Rabbi Hanien’s research efforts draw upon her studies of interpersonal neuroscience, conflict resolution, and Jewish tradition, in the service of nourishing personal and collective healing and of cultivating healthy communal dynamics.
-Her recent projects include a large-scale collaboration across Greater Los Angeles on behalf of the Jewish Federation, a groundbreaking research and design effort that successfully generated L.A.’s new initiative on Jewish teen engagement within the Jim Joseph Foundation’s national collaboration, as well as smaller-scale collaborations throughout Los Angeles.
+Dr Rabbi Arielle Hanien, PsyD, SEP is the Founding Director of The Source: Gathering Waters, dedicated to deepening the study and practice of healing wisdom within Jewish tradition and to facilitating healing conversations between spiritual traditions.
+A psychotherapist with expertise in integrative approaches to resolving trauma and enhancing resilience, she is Associate Clinical Director of the Lifespan Psychological Center affiliated with UCLA and served as the Spiritual Counselor and Somatic Experiencing Practitioner of ReConnect Integrative Trauma Treatment Center’s Residential facility in Malibu, CA. She is Chair of the Clergy Education Committee of the International Trauma-Healing Institute, and assists the Somatic Experiencing Trauma Institute with its regional trainings.
+Rabbi Hanien’s research interweaves her work in the fields of interpersonal neuroscience, conflict resolution, and Jewish tradition, at the nexus of nourishing personal and collective healing and healthy communal dynamics.
+Her recent projects include a case study in Integrated Somatic Psychology, a large-scale collaboration across Greater Los Angeles on behalf of the Jewish Federation, a groundbreaking research and design effort that successfully generated L.A.’s new initiative on Jewish teen engagement within the Jim Joseph Foundation’s national collaboration, and smaller-scale collaborations throughout Los Angeles.

-The only rabbi worldwide certified in both Somatic Experiencing and Integrated Somatic Psychotherapy, Rabbi Hanien is a doctoral student in Clinical Psychology and a doctoral fellow in the executive doctoral program in Jewish Education at the Davidson Graduate School of the Jewish Theological Seminary.
+The only rabbi worldwide certified in both Somatic Experiencing and Integrated Somatic Psychotherapy, Dr Rabbi Hanien earned her doctorate in Clinical Psychology in 2018 and is a doctoral fellow in the executive doctoral program in Jewish Education at the Davidson Graduate School of the Jewish Theological Seminary.
 Rabbi Hanien was ordained by the Ziegler School of Rabbinic Studies with honors in Talmud in 2006, and holds B.A. degrees with honors in Philosophy, Sociology, and General Science, from Brandeis University.

 Sara Gottlieb is a graduate student in psychology at the University of California, Berkeley.
 She holds a BA in psychology and philosophy from Macalester College, and previously served as the lab manager for the Moral Cognition Lab at Harvard University.
 Sara’s core research interests fall at the intersection of psychology and philosophy, and include moral judgment, the competing explanatory power of science and religion, and moral disgust.
 One current project aims to understand how secular experiences – and especially encounters with science – can provoke a deep and meaningful sense of awe.
 She is also currently researching how explaining things in reductionist terms, such as using neuroscience to describe the mind, influences our bioethical judgments about things like abortion, physician-assisted suicide, and cloning.

 Stefanie West Leacock is a graduate of Florida State University and received her PhD in Genetics from Yale University in 2006.
 She has studied genetics in several model organisms, including the roundworm C. elegans and the zebrafish Danio rerio.
-The power of using model organisms to dissect relationships between genotypes and phenotypes is what inspired her as a graduate student.
-Stefanie grew up attending church, primarily in the Lutheran tradition.
-She experiences a sense of wonder in both spiritual life and biological discovery.
-Stefanie currently lives and teaches genetics in Austin, Texas.
-She is married to an Episcopal priest and they have two children.
+Stefanie currently lives in Little Rock, Arkansas, where she teaches biology, genetics and works on projects related to active learning and equity in biology education.
+Having grown up attending church, she finds wonder and her identity in both spiritual life and biological discovery.
+She is married to an Episcopal priest and they have three children.

 Rabbi David Levy is the Rabbi of Temple Shalom in Succasunna, NJ.
 A graduate of Brandeis University, he holds degrees in Psychology and Elementary Education.
 He received an M.A. in Hebrew Letters and his Rabbinic Ordination from Hebrew Union College-Jewish Institute of Religion, Cincinnati, OH.
 Rabbi Levy was awarded the title of R.J.E.
 (Reform Jewish Educator) by a joint commission of the Reform movement and holds certificates in Spiritual and Chemical Dependency Counseling and received an Honorable Discharge with the rank of Lieutenant from the United States Naval Reserve Chaplain’s Corps.